Fregixe/currencyapi/README.md

             user: user
             password: password
 ```
-Now you should have access to the database(currency database -> Schemas -> Tables -> action table)
+Now you should have access to the database(Database postgres -> Schemas -> Tables -> action table)

 ## API Info